pantheon-systems/documentation/source/_docs/guides/drupal8-commandline.md

 These are the same commands we ran above to deploy to Test and then import configuration from files to the database.

-`terminus env:deploy perschd8.test --sync-content --updatedb --cc  --note="Deploying archive View"`
+`terminus env:deploy $TERMINUS_SITE.test --sync-content --updatedb --cc  --note="Deploying archive View"`

-`terminus drush  perschd8.test  -- config-import -y`
+`terminus drush  $TERMINUS_SITE.test  -- config-import -y`

 #### Check the Test environment again

 Sign into the Test site again.
 Copying down the Live database likely signed you out of the Test environment.

-`terminus drush perschd8.test -- user-login`
+`terminus drush $TERMINUS_SITE.test -- user-login`

 Visit `/archive` and `/admin/content` again.
 You should see both the archive View and a full list of content on the administrative page.

 #### Deploy to the Live environment and import the changes

-`terminus env:deploy perschd8.live --updatedb --cc  --note="Deploying archive View"`
+`terminus env:deploy $TERMINUS_SITE.live --updatedb --cc  --note="Deploying archive View"`

-`terminus drush  perschd8.test  -- config-import -y`
+`terminus drush  $TERMINUS_SITE.test  -- config-import -y`

-With the change to the archive View deployed and imported on the Live environment you should be able to to the archive page (`/archive`) to see change.
+With the change to the archive View deployed and imported on the Live environment you should be able to see the archive page (`/archive`).